Premchand: Adaptations of Premchand's works

 Sevasadanam (1938) was made into a film with M. S. Subbulakshmi in the lead role.
 The novel is set in Varanasi, the holy city of Hindus.
 Sevasadan ("House of Service") is an institute built for the daughters of courtesans.
-The lead of the novel is a beautiful, intelligent and talented girl called Suman.
+The lead of the novel is a beautiful, intelligent and talented girl named Suman.
 She belongs to a high caste.
 She is married to a much older, tyrannical man.
-She realises that a loveless marriage is just like prostitution except that there is only one client.
+She realises that a loveless marriage is just like prostitution, except that there is only one client.
 Bholi, a courtesan, lives opposite Suman.
-Suman realises that Bholi is "outside purdah", while she is "inside it".
+Suman realises that Bholi is "outside purdah" while she is "inside it".
 Suman leaves her husband and becomes a successful entertainer of gentlemen.
 But after a brief period of success, she ends up as a victim of a political drama played out by self-righteous Hindu social reformers and moralists.

 A film version of Premchand's novel, Gaban, was released in 1966.
 Sunil Dutt, Sadhana Shivdasani, Kanhaiyalal and Leela Mishra acted in the film and the music was scored by musician duo Shankar–Jaikishan.
 Heera Moti, a 1959 Indian Hindi-language film directed by Krishan Chopra, was based on Premchand's "Do Bailon ki Katha".

 In 1977, Satyajit Ray made a film based on Premchand's short story "Shatranj ke Khiladi" ("The Chess Players"), which won the National Film Award for Best Feature Film in Hindi.
 The film revolves around the decadence of nawabi Lucknow, where the obsession with a game consumes the players, making them oblivious of their responsibilities in the midst of a crisis.

 Oka Oori Katha (A Story of a Village) is a 1977 Telugu film directed by Mrinal Sen. It is based on the story "Kafan" by Munshi Premchand.
 It is one of the few art films made in the Telugu language.

 Indian film director Satyen Bose adapted Premchand's "Panch Parmeshwar" into the 1979 film Saanch Ko Aanch Nahin.
-Bazaar E Husn, a 2014 Indian Hindi-language film was based on Premchand's novel of the same name.
+Bazaar E Husn, a 2014 Indian Hindi-language film, was based on Premchand's novel of the same name.
 A 2019 Indian film, Ek Betuke Aadmi Ki Afrah Raatein, was based on Fyodor Dostoevsky's "White Nights" and "The Dream of a Ridiculous Man", and Premchand's "Bhoot".

 At least three television series based on Premchand's works have been aired by the Indian national public broadcaster Doordarshan on DD National which include Munshi Premchand's Guldasta, Munshi Premchand ki Kahani, and Tehreer Munshi Premchand Ki.
 The television films Sadgati (based on a Premchand short story) and Seva Sadan (based on Bazaar-e-Husn) were also aired by Doordarshan.